BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-creditcardvalidator.md

 # In this loop:
 #    convert the digit character to an int

-#    if your index counter i is odd, then double the digit
+#    if your index counter i is odd (i.e., if i mod 2 is 1), then double the digit

 #    add this to a running total